A perfect day trip from London

 The Gardens at Hampton Court Palace

-Despite the chilly January weather, we thought it would be a shame not to go for a wander in the gardens, which I imagine are beautiful in Summer.
+Despite the chilly January weather, we thought it would be a shame not to go for a wander in the gardens.
+I imagine they are quite gorgeous in Summer.
 The view of the Palace from the Gardens is beautiful, showcasing a much more modern part of the palace than the entrance courtyards.

-We went for a quick stroll around the austere looking mushroom shaped trees, felt a bit like Alice in Wonderland, and admired the wildlife from playful squirrels to gaggles of geese picking at the grass by the river.
+We went for a quick stroll around the austere looking mushroom shaped trees, felt a bit like Alice in Wonderland.
+Plus admired the wildlife from playful squirrels to gaggles of geese picking at the grass by the river.

 We popped into the Mantegna Gallery which is accessed from the gardens, containing the works known as ‘The Triumphs of Ceaser’, showing the emperor on a victory parade.
 There are a few Roman artefacts to view here too, and the art work is huge in scale and very impressive, although much older than much of the other work in the palace.